 When I came to college, I still had a lot of anxiety and depression.
 I felt empty.
 No one knew me as the good girl or who I was or had been.

 I remember going to a church service and they were talking about God’s wrath, which was something I had never thought about before.
-It was an “ah-ha” moment when in realizing God’s wrath was poured out on Jesus on the cross so that I didn’t have to feel anxious, depressed or fearful of bad circumstances.
+It was an “ah-ha” moment; I realized that God’s wrath was poured out on Jesus on the cross so that I didn’t have to feel anxious, depressed or fearful of bad circumstances.

 I realized that God loves me so much and he doesn’t want me to simply survive or get through my day, but he wanted me to do it in fullness of joy and for His glory.